openhwgroup/cva6/mk/README.md

-Common Makefiles for Core-V UVM Verification Environment
+Common Makefile for the CORE-V-VERIF UVM Verification Environment
 ==================================
 This directory contains the _Common_ makefiles for the UVM and Core testbenches to perform common functionality: <br>
 - Cloning third party repositories (Core RTL, libraries, ISGs, RISC-V compliance library, etc.)